How to Screen a Tenant

 - Check the sex offender registry

-Owners should use the same screening process for all applicants to avoid potential discrimination charges, the Guide said.
+The Guide said that owners should use the same screening process for all applicants to avoid potential discrimination charges.
 Federal Fair Housing laws strictly prohibit discrimination based on race, color, gender, national origin, religion, family status, or disability.
 States and localities often have more stringent rules – D.C., Arlington County, and Alexandria all prohibit discrimination based on additional reasons, such as sexual orientation.

 Recent landlords will offer the clearest picture of whether the applicant paid rent on time, and was a quiet, rule-abiding tenant who left the home in good shape.
 Tenantscreeningblog.com recommends talking with at least one prior landlord in addition to the current landlord, who could gloss over problems to get rid of a problem tenant.